MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/understanding-result-sources-for-search.md

 ## Specifying a result source to use for a query
 <a name="BKMK_When"> </a>

 A query is initially associated with a result source according to the search experience in which the user performs the query.
-For example, if a user clicks **People** below a search box (see the screen shot earlier in this article) to specify the People search experience, the query uses the "Local People Results" result source.
+For example, if a user clicks **People** below a search box (see the screenshot earlier in this article) to specify the People search experience, the query uses the "Local People Results" result source.

 A Search Box Web Part is always associated with a particular Search Results Web Part.
 When a user types a query in a search box, the Search Box Web Part sends the query to the associated Search Results Web Part.
 That Search Results Web Part specifies the result source for the query; by default, this result source is "Local SharePoint Results".
 You can set a different result source as the default.
 You can also edit any Search Results Web Part to specify a different result source for it to use.
 For example, you might add a new search experience called "Reports", and create a search results page for displaying search results for that search experience.
 You could then edit the default Search Results Web Part that is on the new Reports results page to specify an appropriate result source for that search experience.
 An example of such a result source would be a SharePoint site that contains content types that correspond to reports.
 For more information, see the following resources: